Highpointer/Credit_Risk_Analysis/README.md

 • TN: True Negative

+The data from the confusion matrices show that the two ensemble classifiers produced the smallest number of false diagnoses, with Easy Ensemble AdaBoost classifier producing 953 false positives and only 8 false negatives, for 961 false diagnoses overall.
+In contrast, the undersampling algorithm producted 9,266 false diagnoses oveall, with 9,229 being false negatives.

 Here is a comparision of the average metrics from each of the imbalanced classification reports for each of the six models:

 ![Average_Metrics.png](Resources/Average_Metrics.png)